 In this space, je ne raconte pas d’histoires(I don’t tell stories); I create a ‘story of space’ that forces us to constantly adjust our perceptions, our doubts, our fantasies; I create a porous line on the border between what is and what could be.

-The stories told bring us out of the spaces into which we enter.
+Stories bring us out of the spaces into which we enter.
 They take us elsewhere after we have already come here.

-It is not at all a question of leaving a space but rather of entering into it, of
+It is not at all a question of leaving a space but rather of entering it, of

 entering it fully.
 It is a question of seeing more, hearing more, perceiving more.